tarantool/doc/doc/reference/reference_sql/sql_user_guide.rst

 Getting Started
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The explanations for installing and starting the Tarantool server are in earlier chapters of the Tarantool manual..
+The explanations for installing and starting the Tarantool server are in earlier chapters of the Tarantool manual.

 To get started specifically with the SQL features, using Tarantool as a client, execute these requests: